burgerga/INTOXICOM_Workshop_1/paper/paper.md

 AOPs [@citesForInformation:Carusi2023].
 The output of this part would be the FAIR Implementation Profile for AOPs.

-The deliverables for the workshop include: 1. this report; 2. a FAIR Implementation Profile for AOPs; and, 3. a proposed standard on how to use compact identifiers on project reports.
+The deliverables for the workshop include: 1. this report; 2. a FAIR Implementation Profile for AOPs; and 3. a proposed standard on how to use compact identifiers on project reports.

-This report will describe the program of the actually held workshop, link to presentations (where possible), and discuss the hands-on work done and results from that.
+This report describes the outcome of the workshop, provides links to presentations (when applicable), and discusses the hands-on work done including emerging results.

 # The workshop

-The workshop was attended in person in Utrecht (The Netherlands) by 16 people on the first day, with two people giving an online presentation, and X people on the second day.
+The workshop was attended in person in Utrecht (The Netherlands) by 16 people on the first day, with two people giving an online presentation [RS: but how many participated online??], and X people on the second day.
 Participants came from various universities (Karolinska Leiden, Maastricht, ..., Leibniz, and Birmingham), research institutes (TNO, EU-JRC, RIVM), regulators, and various ELIXIR Platforms.
+Furthermore, ongoing toxicology research projects in which attendees are involved in, and from which also data problems were identified prior to the workshop for giving direction, included VHP4Safety (https://www.sciencrew.com/c/6586?title=VHP4Safety)
-Ongoing toxicology projects that people are involved in included VHP4Safety, PARC, and PINK.
-Participants came from The Netherlands, Italy, UK, Germany, Czechia, and Sweden.
+PARC (https://www.eu-parc.eu/), PINK (https://pink-project.eu/), [RS: others as well I can not retrieve the original inventory of data problems], .
+In terms of geographical distribution, participants came from The Netherlands, Italy, UK, Germany, Czechia, and Sweden.

 ## Presentations